Privacy & Security

 How we disclose your personal information

-Where appropriate we will disclose your information to our related entities and third parties who provide services to us or on our behalf, including:
+Where appropriate we will disclose your information to our related entities and third parties (including those who provide services to us or on our behalf), such as:

 - insurance advisers (such as CGU authorised representatives and insurance brokers);

 - insurance reference bureaux, underwriters and re-insurers (and their representatives);

 - other insurance providers;

 - any credit providers that have security over your property;